c-mawn/genetic-inverse-kinematics/README.md

 For mutation, there are 3 methods of altering an arm configuration: Bitflip, Weighted Bitflip, and Numerical.

 The `mutation` function performs the basic bitflip mutation for the arm configuration.
-Firstly, using the `mutation_prob` parameter passed into the algorithm, it decies whether to perform the mutation.
+Firstly, using the `mutation_prob` parameter passed into the algorithm, it decides whether to perform the mutation.
 If the configuration is to be mutated, this function randomly picks a single bit in the entire arm configuration, and flips it.
 This can have a very small, or a very large effect on the configuration because if the location of the mutation within a bitstring is one of the more significant bits, it will change the angle by a larger value, and vice versa.

 The `weighted_mutation` function performs a bitflip very similar to the normal `mutation` function.
 However, the location of the bitflip is weighted to be lesser in significance in the bitstring.
 For example, flipping the most significant bit (leftmost in the bitstring) will add an entire 180 degrees to the joint in the configuration, whereas flipping the least significant bit will only change the theta value by a fraction of a degree.
 So, in this function, the algorithm prioritizes flipping the lesser significant bits, as to not ruin any good arm configurations.